grafana/tempo/docs/sources/tempo/introduction/_index.md

 Services respond and data flows back from each, sometimes triggering new events across the system.
 Along the way, logs are written to the nodes on which those services run with a time stamp showing when the info passed through.

-Finally, the request and response activity ends and a record of that request is sent to Grafana or Grafana Cloud.
+Finally, the request and response activity ends.
+No other spans are added to that TraceID.

 ## Traces and trace IDs